lwjglgamedev/vulkanbook/bookcontents/chapter-11/chapter-11.md

 - `pData`:  a Pointer to a buffer which will hold the data for the specialization constants.
 - `pMapEntries`: A map of entries, having one entry per specialization constant.

-Each entry is modelled by the `VkSpecializationMapEntry` struct which has the following fields:
+Each entry is modeled by the `VkSpecializationMapEntry` struct which has the following fields:
 - `constantID`: The identifier of the constant in the SPIR-V file (The number associated to the `constant_id` field).
 - `offset`: The byte offset of the specialization constant value within the supplied data buffer.
 - `size`: The size in bytes of the constant.